klokkefriken/lab-gentoo-jupyter-install/README.md

 # lab-gentoo-jupyter-install
 This script is designed for gentoo

- eNB edit script for newer versions
+NB edit script for newer versions
 A data sience lab in one script!

 It will install jupyter-notebook and conda.